 For Christs Love Compels Us

-How do you feel about your own sin?
-Does your sin disgust you and drive you to confession and repentance?
-How do you feel about Jesus Christ?
-Are you drawn to love God, His Word, and people more and more?
-In this sermon on John 1:16, Dr. Martyn Lloyd-Jones delves into the joyous details surrounding the love of our Savior and how His love affects our lives and desires.
-Paramount to understanding how the love of Christ affects us is understanding the doctrine of our union with Christ.
+The Christian must consider how they feel about sin and about Jesus Christ.
+They must ask if their sin disgusts them to where they are driven to confession and repentance, and if they are drawn to love God, His Word, and people more and more?
+In this sermon on John 1:16 titled “For Christ’s Love Compels Us,” Dr. Martyn Lloyd-Jones delves into the joyous details surrounding the love of the Savior and how His love affects lives and desires.
+Paramount to understanding how the love of Christ affects is understanding the doctrine of union with Christ.
 This doctrine explains that those who have repented and believed in Christ are also united with Him.
-This not only means that the Christian is united to a righteousness like Christ’s through sanctification and justification, but also that we have been united to a death like Christ’s, namely, that we have died to sin.
+This not only means that the Christian is united to a righteousness like Christ’s through sanctification and justification, but also that they have been united to a death like Christ’s, namely, that they have died to sin.
 From this point Dr. Lloyd-Jones shows how the follower of Christ is not merely credited with Christ’s goodness, but also given a new heart and new desires to put off sin and put on righteousness.
-This means that the Christian cannot shake a hatred for the sin that he commits and can’t help but love God more and more!

 About Dr. Martyn Lloyd-Jones